altruios/namshubettulpa/public/namshubettuple/interludes.md

 "you? you and me were best buds... but I had to take every bit of me from you, and everyone else for that matter to survive.
 I'm mostly what other's saw in me now, bits of the original escaped... bits."
-~Further down the mountain road a small orange glow eminated through the snow fall below~ ~Ozmind stepped on the gas.~
+~Further down the mountain road a small orange glow emanated through the snow fall below~ ~Ozmind stepped on the gas.~
 'Where are we going?'
-"New York, Flangan will know something... he should know."
+"New York, Flanagan will know something... he should know."
 'Right - just give up all our work?'
 "It's not giving up - it's..."
 ~They drove in silence in a time.~